Action Directe: Elisabeth Van Dyck Command

 The Elisabeth Van Dyck Command was a branch of AD that assassinated French Army General René Audran, on 25 January 1985.
 He was the Director of International Affairs (DAI) at the General Directorate for Armament (DGA).
 The team was named to commemorate Red Army Faction (RAF) member Elisabeth Van Dyck.

 The command was created as a combined extension of both the AD and RAF.
 The AD appeared to take care of the organizational side of the command, and so naming it after a memorialized member of the RAF makes sense if they were seeking to at least publicly have a unified front.
 Both the RAF and the AD were actively pursuing their shared goal of political autonomy within their home countries, with the RAF based in Germany and the AD in France.
-These groups' goal of political autonomy did not stop with their own countries however, and they often fought against their own countries' governments in the pursuit of what they claimed was 'political autonomy', or political freedom, for the world's working class.
+These groups' goal of political autonomy did not stop with their own countries however, and they often fought against their own countries' governments in the pursuit of 'political autonomy', or political freedom, for the world's working class.

 The command had only one claimed attack, the assassination of French Army General René Audran on 25 January 1985.
 At the time of his death, Audran was a senior-level official in the French Ministry of Defense, specifically the Corps of Armament.
 The Elisabeth van Dyck Command took credit for the assassination via letter.
 In the letter the members explained that they had killed Audran because he was the head of French's foreign arms sales and they believed that his "military and economic function is at the heart of the strategic imperialist project".
 The project being referred to is what the AD and RAF believed to be NATO and its supporting European countries' goal of homogenizing the world into a capitalist culture, and that as they progressed along this goal it would widen the gap in power and wealth between the upper class and working class.